Why auto insurance rates increase

 A change in applicable discounts

 Everybody loves a discount.
-Each year, you may become eligible or ineligible for a discount depending on a variety of factors such as if you bundle home and auto, membership in groups like AARP, good driver discounts, and others.
-For example, an introductory discount offered for the first year of your policy may expire, increasing auto insurance rates.
+Each year, you may become eligible or ineligible for a discount depending on a variety of factors such as if you bundle home and auto, membership in groups like AARP, and good driver discounts, among others.
+For example, an introductory discount offered for the first year of your policy may expire, which would increase your rates.
 But, perhaps you switched to electronic statements, making you eligible for a different discount.
-Check your statement and contact your insurance company to see what discounts you may qualify for.

 We’re here to help